Jump to

 COTA SA is calling for the Government to extend PATS eligibility to better reflect the needs of regional communities.
 This would ensure fairer access to essential medical care, especially for people with chronic or ongoing conditions.
 No one should miss or delay treatment because they cannot afford to travel.

-COTA SA has already welcomed Labor’s re-election commitment to a four-year $16m expansion to PATS, which includes broadening eligibility for the travel subsidy so patients living between 50km and 100km from their treatment location, and who travel frequently for oncology or renal care, can access support if they clock more than 300km per week.
-While Labor’s proposed changes come with specific eligibility criteria, this would represent an important step toward improving access to transport, healthcare and cost of living support for people living in South Australia’s oldest region. ofliving support for people living in South Australia’s oldest region.
+COTA SA has welcomed election commitments from both major parties to strengthen the Patient Assistance Transport Scheme (PATS).
+Labor has made a re-election commitment for a four-year $16m expansion to PATS, which includes broadening eligibility for the travel subsidy so patients living between 50km and 100km from their treatment location, and who travel frequently for oncology or renal care, can access support if they clock more than 300km per week.
+While Labor’s proposed changes come with specific eligibility criteria, this would represent an important step toward improving access to transport, healthcare and cost of living support for people living in South Australia’s oldest region.

 Why action is needed now